AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-19-03-design-for-resilience-lightning-talks-to-spark-ideas-conversation-and-change.md

     Service Design DC is the home base of the Service Design Network DC chapter, with more than 1,500 designers and design leaders dedicated to advancing the practice of service design and empowering each other  through learning, connection, and inspiration.
 Join us at [meetup.com/ServiceDesignDC](http://meetup.com/ServiceDesignDC).

+    *This event was put together in partnership with [Service Design DC](https://www.meetup.com/ServiceDesignDC/).*

     ## Venue

     Venue info: Zoom